coyo8/coyo8.github.io/_posts/2016-10-18-anatomy-of-xcode-project-files.md

    </FileRef>
 </Workspace>
 ```
-From above, it can inferenced that workpace is trying to keep the reference for Falcon and Pods projects.
+From above, it can inferred that workspace is trying to keep the reference for Falcon and Pods projects.

 ***Should I add it to .gitignore?***